-Katie Mesa ('20), who attended the University of Florida for undergrad, earned the International Law Certificate and served as president of the Women's Law Symposium as a 2L.
+Katie Mesa ('20), who earned the International Law Certificate and served as president of the Women's Law Symposium as a 2L, is now an attorney at Legal Services of Greater Miami, Inc.

 "I'VE HAD THE GREAT HONOR OF SERVING IN THE UNITED STATES CONGRESS, of opening an office for a major law firm in Orlando, and serving on a board that settles some of the world's most important trade disputes.
 These opportunities are all the result of the excellent legal education I received at Florida State."